-- Flush each lumen with sterile normal saline for injection to establish patency and prime lumen(s). - Clamp or attach Luer-Lock connector(s) to extension line(s) to contain saline within lumen(s). - Marning: Do not clamp extension line when placement wire is in catheter to reduce risk of placement wire kinking. - Warning: Do not clamp extension line in close proximity of the extension line hub to reduce the risk of component damage.
+- Flush each lumen with sterile normal saline for injection to establish patency and prime lumen(s). - Clamp or attach Luer-Lock connector(s) to extension line(s) to contain saline within lumen(s). - Marning: Do not clamp extension line in close proximity of the extension line hub to reduce the risk of component damage.